-- incur or guarantee indebtedness;
+- · incur or guarantee indebtedness;

 - change ownership or structure, including mergers, consolidations, liquidations and dissolutions;

 - make dividends or distributions when in default of the relevant loans;

 - make certain negative pledges and grant certain liens;

 - sell, transfer, assign or convey assets;

-- make certain investments; and
+- · make certain investments; and

 - enter into a new line of business.

-Some of our financing arrangements require us to maintain a minimum level of tangible net worth, to maintain certain ratios of vessel values as it relates to the relevant outstanding principal balance, a minimum level of aggregate liquidity, a maximum level of leverage and require two of our subsidiaries to maintain restricted cash deposits.
+Some of our financing arrangements require us to maintain a minimum level of tangible net worth, to maintain certain ratios of vessel values as it relates to the relevant outstanding principal balance, a minimum level of aggregate liquidity, a maximum level of leverage and require certain of our subsidiaries to maintain restricted cash deposits.
 Our ability to comply with covenants and restrictions contained in debt instruments may be affected by events beyond our control, including prevailing economic, financial and industry conditions.
 If market or other economic conditions deteriorate, compliance with these covenants may be impaired.
-If restrictions, covenants, ratios or tests in the financing agreements are breached, a significant portion of the obligations may become immediately due and payable, and the lenders' commitment to make further loans may terminate.
+If restrictions, covenants, ratios or tests in the financing agreements are breached, a significant portion or all of the obligations may become immediately due and payable, and the lenders' commitment to make further loans may terminate.
+This could lead to cross-defaults under other financing agreements and result in obligations becoming due and commitments being terminated under such agreements.
 We might not have or be able to obtain sufficient funds to make these accelerated payments.
 In addition, our obligations under our existing credit facilities are secured by certain of our vessels, and if we are unable to repay debt under the credit facilities, the lenders could seek to foreclose on those assets.